 On Sept.
 26, the Chicago Teachers Union announced that 94 percent of its members voted to go on strike.
-They could walk off the job and onto the picket lines as soon as Oct.
-7.
+They could walk off the job and onto the picket lines on Thursday, Oct.
+17.

 In addition to issues of wages, benefits, evaluation, and preparation time, CTU members have been pressing the city to address student needs.
 Current law prevents them from striking over such issues, but there is room to change the law, and the issues are so urgent they have become a big part of the conversation.

 “The [strike] vote stands as a mandate from CTU members for Chicago Public Schools to uphold promises of equity and educational justice made by Mayor Lori Lightfoot, and that those promises must be in writing in an enforceable contract,” reads a CTU press release.
 Lightfoot, who was elected in April, promised during her campaign to address school inequities and has said—but not yet acted on her promise—that she will put school services into the city budget.
+CTU is asking for a written commitment from the mayor to provide enough staff for the school district, including a nurse, a teacher librarian and a social worker in every school.
 CTU members have flooded the internet with the hashtag #PutItInWriting, insisting that a legal union contract is the only way to ensure their students get the resources and attention they deserve.

 “Our school communities are desperately short of nurses, social workers, psychologists, counselors and other support staff, even as our students struggle with high levels of trauma driven by poverty and neighborhood violence,” says CTU President Jesse Sharkey.
 A labor contract covering these services is “the only way to hold the district to its word after decades of austerity, budget cuts, understaffing, school closings and privatization,” CTU says.